usamasaqib/kernel-build/README.md

 ```

 ## Multiple VMs
-The scripts allow a user to build VM from multiple kernels and launch them simultaneously.
+The scripts allow a user to build VMs from multiple kernels and launch them simultaneously.
 To set up new VM simply run

 ```